Skip to Content

 Where is the Great Forest Park Balloon Race and Glow?

 Obviously, the event is in Forest Park…but in the past they keep moving it back and forth around the park.
-This year they’ve seemed to settle back into Central Fields–a perfect flat area for watching a race!
+They’ve settled back into Central Fields–a perfect flat area for watching a race!
 The fields have been converted from baseball to all grass soccer/rugby fields.
-This is great, because last time time the Balloon Race was here I remember the wind kicking up big clouds of dust from the infields.
+This is great, because I remember when it was a baseball field there were all kinds of dust!
 (Baseball fields are now located further south at the Boeing Aviation field.)

 Race Day: The Great Forest Park Balloon Race